jimmylim0823/IMC-Prosperity-2/README.md

 1. Scripts will run on AWS, and last year many team with complex algorithm had Lambda issue.
 (At most, linear/logistic regression)
 1. AWS does not guarantee class variables to be stored, but we can pass serialized data across timestamps thourgh `traderData`.
 1. If Prosperity server goes down for a long enough period (happend twice), they might give additional 24hours for the round.
+1. The products in previous round will stay in the market, but marke regime may change.
+Continous tweaking of model is needed.

 ### Tutorial Round
 We spent most of our time in tutorial understanding the mechanics of competition and structure of [algorithmic trading codes](https://imc-prosperity.notion.site/Writing-an-Algorithm-in-Python-658e233a26e24510bfccf0b1df647858).
 In the end, we decided to market make and take around the fair value, with stop loss considering the position limit.